Flutter CTO Report 2024

 6. Use Agile methodologies while developing a SaaS solution

-After investing your resources to build a SaaS solution, the last thing you need is a similar product to beat you to the market.
+After investing your resources in SaaS platform development, the last thing you need is a similar product to beat you to the market.
 Use Agile methodologies to shorten time-to-market and stay ahead of the competition.

-• Think about the MVP.
-Your development team should only build the necessary features in the MVP stage.
+• Think about the MVP (Minimum Viable Product).
+Your SaaS development team should only build the necessary features in the MVP stage.
 The idea is to launch your SaaS application and attract paying customers as quickly as possible.
 It can save you time and money in the long run because the budget is never big enough to cover all the ideas.

 • Simple first version.
 Some features are useless for your current audience so in the first phase of your product you need to stay focused on its core.
 Keep in mind what problem your product is going to solve and what is necessary from the user’s perspective to achieve that.
 Try to limit the complexity of the first version of your SaaS solution.